ipld/ipld/IPLD-Data-Model-v1.md

 IPLD Data Model
 ===============

-The IPLD Data Model is "layer 1" of the IPLD core models.
-("Layer 0" are the [Codecs](Codecs); "layer 2" is called [Schemas](schema).)

-The Data Model specifies what categories of data are representable in IPLD -- for example, booleans, and integers, and textual strings.
+The IPLD Data Model is a core part of the IPLD specification, which describes what data is representable in IPLD -- for example, booleans, integers, textual strings, maps and lists, etc.

-[Codecs](Codecs) specify exactly how these data are transcribed into serialized bytes.
+While the Data Model describes these representations in the abstract, [Codecs](Codecs) specify exactly how these data are transcribed into serialized bytes.
+(Another component of the IPLD specifications, [Schemas](schema), provide additional optional tooling on top of the Data Model which can further refine, describe, and constrain the range of acceptable data values.)

 Kinds